CWDM vs DWDM: What’s the Difference?

 |DWDM Advantages||DWDM Disadvantages|

-Since there is tremendous demand for more and more bandwidth, DWDM is much more favored in the market.
+The tremendous demand for more bandwidth has triggered the DWDM's development, which makes it more favored in the market.
 And it has experienced great advancement in cost reduction.
-However, CWDM still has price advantage for connection rates below 10G and for short distances.
-With low data rates, it is currently most feasible technology.
-In this way, CWDM and DWDM each provides a unique “fit” in OTN network, and will complement rather than replace each other in the future.
+However, CWDM still has the price advantage for connection rates below 10G and for short distances.
+With low data rates, it is currently more feasible.
+In this way, CWDM and DWDM each will provide a unique “fit” in the OTN network, and will complement rather than replace each other in the future.